morris-frank/uva-rl-reproducibility/docs/index.md

     <source src="cartpole.mp4" type="video/mp4">
 </video>

-Our first experiment is using [OpenAI gym](http://gym.openai.com/)'s [CartPole-v0](https://gym.openai.com/environments/CartPole-v0/) enviroment.
+Our first experiment is using [OpenAI gym](http://gym.openai.com/)'s popular [CartPole-v0](https://gym.openai.com/environments/CartPole-v0/) enviroment, featuring a continuous observation space, yet a discrete action space.

 As we want to compare the influence of the semi-gradient at different lengths of the dependency list for Q-learning, we test with $$n$$ steps, for $$n\in [0, 3, 8]$$.
 $$\gamma$$ is fixed to $$0.8$$.